Xennis/google-assistant-on-raspberry-pi/README.md

-# Ansible Playbook: Google Assistant on a Respberry Pi
+# Ansible Playbook: Google Assistant on a Raspberry Pi

 [![Build Status](https://travis-ci.org/Xennis/google-assistant-on-raspberry-pi.svg?branch=master)](https://travis-ci.org/Xennis/google-assistant-on-raspberry-pi)

 See [
 Introduction to the Google Assistant Library](https://developers.google.com/assistant/sdk/guides/library/python/).
-It explains step by step how to run the Google Assistant on a Respberry Pi.
+It explains step by step how to run the Google Assistant on a Raspberry Pi.

 ### Setup Google Cloud Platform project